Solidarity, not charity.

 Mississippi has the highest rate of food insecurity in the nation, and when the COVID-19 pandemic occurred, food insecurity among Black, Indigenous, Brown and low-income communities in Mississippi was further exacerbated.
 Here in South MS, Hattiesburg Ward 2 lost its only grocery store due to financial hardship, and area small Black farmers were systematically excluded from the USDA's Farmers to Families Food Box Program, which was intended to deliver fresh produce and other food stuffs to food-insecure families during the pandemic.
 In response, MRC established the Hub City Mutual Aid Project, partnering with Oseola McCarty Youth Development Center in Ward 2's East Jerusalem neighborhood, a predominantly Black and low income neighborhood subject to food apartheid, to establish an organic community garden.
 Community members help maintain the garden, and all produce from East Jerusalem Community Healing Garden is distributed to East Jerusalem households.

-In order to investigate, identify and address the root causes of the systemic inequities leading to food apartheid, crumbling infrastructure and lack of investment in the East Jerusalem neighborhood of Hattiesburg Ward 2, we're also engaging in deep, long-term community organizing alongside residents to build people power and facilitate strategic engagement with state and local government.
+In order to investigate, identify and address the root causes of the systemic inequities leading to food apartheid, crumbling infrastructure and lack of investment in the East Jerusalem neighborhood of Hattiesburg Ward 2, we're also engaging in deep, long-term community organizing alongside residents to build people power, support community-led solutions and facilitate strategic engagement with state and local government.
+To join our mutual aid work, submit a volunteer interest form by clicking the volunteer button below.

 Rainbow Mutual Aid Fund